 PREMIUM: Make use of our hospitality package in addition to the comprehensive advice and the support to find a study place at our partner universities.
 MediStart offers you support on site (e. g. apartment hunting, bank and insurance issues, exclusive events for MediStart clients etc.).
 This service starts once you have been offered a study place and lasts for the entire time of your degree programme.

 Can I apply for medical studies abroad, even if I already hold a university degree?

 Holders of a previous university degree have exactly the same chances at MediStart partner universities as first time applicants, who still need to obtain their high school diploma.
-There are no minimum quotas like on Hochschulstart, the German university application system.
 Many foreign universities also work with selection processes, in which a completed degree reflects positively.
 It is important to apply early (ideally a whole year before the start of the desired degree) in order to plan the application optimally.

 Do you have a success rate?

 Yes, we do.
 And we are proud of it.
 Over the last years, MediStart achieved a 100 % success rate at some universities, meaning it successfully placed all MediStart applicants there.
-For example, this was the case with Wroclaw (Poland), Nicosia (Cyprus) and in Rzeszow (Poland).
+This was the case for example with Wroclaw (Poland), Nicosia (Cyprus) and in Rzeszow (Poland).
 This success rate is not a promise of success of course, mainly because the placement depends on admission tests, interviews etc. However, we are optimistic that this year once again every applicant who meets the requirements and commissions our services on time will be offered the chosen study place.